Skip to main content

 1. Access Auth Profile Settings

-Ports - Select the AP downlink port(s) to which OmniVista will apply the Access Authentication Profile.
+• Ports - An Access Auth Profile can be assigned to the Switch devices or Steller APs.
+Select the Switch Port(s) or AP downlink port(s) to which OmniVista will apply the Access Authentication Profile.

 1. Access Auth Profile Settings